BlaqueDevs/se-assignment-day-4-software-project-management-ayegbakenneth/README.md

 Documentation: Maintain comprehensive documentation for code, architecture, design decisions, user manuals, and troubleshooting guides to aid future development and maintenance.

-It is important because of, customer satisfaction, reduced of costs, and enhanced reliability:
+It is important because of customer satisfaction, reduced of costs, and enhanced reliability:

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?